was a long-running television sketch-comedy produced in Seattle

 This show provides examples of:

-- To be more specific, this was a parody of old kung fu movies that would end with Billy doing a jumping kick using this technique.
-Which would go around corners, wait for the elevator, etc.
+- Arrow Cam: The "Mind Your Manners with Billy Quan" sketches, parodies of old kung fu movies, would always feature Billy doing a running jump-kick using this technique.
+Which could travel for blocks, go around corners, wait for the elevator, etc.

 - Arson, Murder, and Jaywalking: "The Lame List" would throw in something incomprehensible to the group.